bmilliken/dag-generator/backend/README.md

 - `finance` (default) - Sample finance domain project
 - Add your own project folders under `Projects/`

+### Features

+#### Table-Level Dependencies
+The backend supports table-level dependencies through the `table_depends_on` field in YAML files.
+This creates invisible columns that represent dependencies on all columns of the referenced table, enabling table-level lineage tracking without explicit column mapping.

+#### Column-Level Dependencies
+Standard column-to-column dependencies are tracked through the `depends_on` field in column definitions.

 ### API Endpoints

 - `GET /health` - Health check